Underfloor heating explained

 In an electric underfloor heating system, a series of electric wires or electric heating sheets are installed beneath or within your flooring.
 These are used to heat an area or a room, such as a cold, tiled bathroom floor.

-The majority (48%) of people we spoke to had underfloor heating installed in just one room, most commonly in their bathroom (55%).
+The majority (66%) of people we spoke to with electric underfloor heating had it installed in just one room, most commonly in their bathroom (63%), followed by the kitchen (32%).

 They're usually placed on top of a layer of screed (to ensure the surface is completely flat) and a layer of floor insulation (to ensure the heat travels upwards rather than down).